Semantic-Aware Logical Reasoning via a Semiotic Framework: Methodology

 \subsection{Semantic Structuring Stage}

-Given an input proposition \( Q \), this stage first treats it as the primary proposition \( S_1 \), preserving its original semantic stance.
-Based on \( S_1 \), the stage jointly generates its \textbf{\textit{contradictory}} \( \lnot S_1 \), the corresponding \textbf{\textit{contrary}} \( S_2 \), and the \textbf{\textit{contradiction of the contrary}} \( \lnot S_2 \), each paired with a symbolic representation in FOL.
+Natural-language propositions are often semantically compressed, with scope, polarity, and counter-instantiations left implicit in a single surface form.
+If deduction starts directly from such an input, the reasoning process may prematurely commit to one interpretation and propagate ambiguity into subsequent inference.
+To mitigate this issue, given an input proposition \( Q \), this stage first treats it as the primary proposition \( S_1 \), preserving its original semantic stance, and then systematically expands it into a small, organized set of semantically related alternatives: its \textbf{\textit{contradictory}} \( \lnot S_1 \), the \textbf{\textit{contrary}} \( S_2 \), and the \textbf{\textit{contradiction of the contrary}} \( \lnot S_2 \), each paired with a symbolic representation in FOL.
+This process converts latent interpretive ambiguity into an explicit structural space, enabling subsequent deduction to proceed over clarified and logically tractable forms rather than an under-specified proposition.

-\paragraph{Contradictory Construction.} Given a natural-language proposition $S_1$, we first formalize it into a FOL expression.
+\textbf{Contradictory Construction.} Given a natural-language proposition $S_1$, we first formalize it into a FOL expression.
 We then negate the entire formula to obtain $\lnot S_1$ and simplify it using standard equivalences (quantifier negation, De Morgan, implication, bi-implication), as summarized in Table~\ref{tab:contrary_unified} (column “$S_1$ (simplified)”).
 Finally, the simplified form is mapped back into natural language, ensuring that $\lnot S_1$ is both syntactically valid in FOL and semantically a strict negation of $S_1$.